How to choose Gardening Shoes

 Some people do prefer to wear a sturdy pair of leather shoes such as walking boots.
 If you are doing lots of digging and using tools it can be handy to feel that your feet are well protected from accidental slips of the garden fork for example.
 Some of the best all leather walking shoes can certainly do a good job and its worth looking at UK brands such as Brasher and Berghaus for some serious walking footwear that will double up in the garden.
 However remember all that lacing up that’s needed before you go outside so only go this route if you are planning on staying outside for the whole day with no need to pop inside for a cuppa or to collect that packet of seeds you left on the kitchen table!

 Some less serious gardeners start out on their gardening journey adapting other footwear from their wardrobe.
 Not an unreasonable thing to do if you aren’t certain of your commitment to spending time outside pottering amongst your pots or enjoying time spent digging up the dahlias!
-However the shortcomings of the adapted sneaker or old pair of sandals or flip flops become quickly apparent as you will have dirty shoes and feet in a flash and honestly these options are not very comfy for longer than a few minutes.
+However the shortcomings of the adapted sneaker or old pair of sandals or flip flops become quickly apparent as you will have dirty shoes and feet in a flash and honestly these options are not very comfy for longer than a few minutes....as we have seen there is a lot to consider when choosing gardening shoes.

-So if you want to be a little bit kinder to the planet then the obvious choice is natural rubber.
-It grows on trees after all and is turned into welly boots using a hand made process that dates back to the nineteenth century.
+So if you want to be a little bit kinder to the planet then the obvious choice for the best gardening shoes is natural rubber.
+It grows on trees after all and is turned into waterproof boots using a hand made process that dates back to the nineteenth century.
 And it takes a whole lot more skill and TLC to make a pair of rubber boots, that’s why they cost a little more.
+Check out this blog if you want to learn more about how rubber boots are made.

 Can gardening shoes have too much style over substance?